 It includes a simple wizard to aid in setting up the recognition algorithms to suit prevailing band noise conditions.
 These recognition controls should not need to be adjusted often, but if noise changes significantly in any session then some tweaks could be necessary.

 IMPORTANT If you already have an earlier version of BeSpeak installed you MUST uninstall it before installing this version.
 See the ReadMe in the zip distribution file.

 This version requires a Registration File which must be downloaded separately.
 This file is free, and lasts for a year from date of generation (January each year).
-BeSpeak dates from 2001 so I need to know how many people are still using the program so I can decide if an update is worthwhile, as the current version is unlikely to work in the new Windows v8.
+BeSpeak dates from 2001 so I need to know how many people are still using the program so I can decide if an update is worthwhile.
 Therefore please email me for a new Registration File.

 On first installation Setup will install a Registration file (BeSpeakReg.txt) into the program folder chosen.
 With version 517 this expired in June 2003.
 You need to install the new Registration File.

 To install it unzip the downloaded file.
 It goes into the same folder as your BeSpeak executable file (BeSpeak***.exe).
 The default location is C:\Program Files\BeSpeak.
 Next simply copy and paste the new file over the old one.